zmarotrix/ChatFilter/README.md

 # ChatFilter - Classic WoW 1.12 Addon

-A simple chat filtering addon for World of Warcraft 1.12 (Classic), allowing you to block messages based on phrases, mute specific players, and optionally apply filters only to certain chat channels.
+A simple chat filtering addon for World of Warcraft 1.12 (Vanilla), allowing you to block messages based on phrases, mute specific players, and optionally apply filters only to certain chat channels.

 ## Features